 Azia Armstead (she/her) is a poet from Richmond, Virginia.
 She holds a B.A. in English from Virginia Commonwealth University with minors in Creative Writing and History as well as an MFA in Poetry from New York University where she received the Goldwater Fellowship.
-In 2019, Azia was a nalist for the Furious Flower Poetry Prize judged by A. Van Jordan and honorable mention for the Arts Club of Washington’s Scholarship Award for Poetry.
-Her work has appeared in Boston Review, The Quarry and Obsidian.
+In 2019, Azia was a finalist for the Furious Flower Poetry Prize judged by A. Van Jordan and honorable mention for the Arts Club of Washington’s Scholarship Award for Poetry.
+Her work has appeared in Boston Review, The Quarry, Obsidian, and Rattle.
 She currently lives in Brooklyn.

 Creative Marketing Director

 Storytelling is in Chelle’s DNA.
 Chelle (Rochelle)’s imagination is the lens through which she experiences the world.
 Like many children, life obtruded upon her dreams, and bit by bit, she forgot them.
 Her stories never forgot her.
 In the wake of a career as an HR executive, she evolved into perhaps the world’s most reluctant stay-at-home mom.
 She raised two children, trained a beloved boxer puppy, and in quiet moments, listened to the muse.
 She returned to writing and hasn’t stopped.
 A linguaphile and lover of the oxford comma, anything, in the form of a story can engage, inform, and delight.
 A grateful steward of Girls Write Now’s emerging creatives, she commits to never let any writer ignore a siren’s call.

 Director of Community Initiatives